orbitalchicken/Roadmap/README.md

     HiDPI support:
-        upstream apps using GTK2: Banshee, Gimp, Hexchat, VLC, Pidgin, Tomboy. mint projects using GTK2: mdmsetup, mintinstall, mintsources, gksu, cinnamon's mount dialog (seen when asking for a password for an encrypted external HDD).
+        upstream apps using GTK2: Banshee, Gimp, Hexchat, VLC, Pidgin, Tomboy. mint projects using GTK2: mintinstall, mintsources, gksu, cinnamon's mount dialog (seen when asking for a password for an encrypted external HDD).

 LMDE 3
 ======